 In February 1950, an 18-member Rural Telephone Committee met at the Colleton County Courthouse in Walterboro to discuss how to meet the need for telephone service in rural Colleton County.
 The South Carolina Continental Telephone Company had shown no interest in extending its service there, and the committee decided to organize a telephone cooperative, requesting a federal loan for this purpose.

-Eighteen months later, the loan from Rural Electrification Administration came through, and Palmetto Rural Telephone Cooperative, Inc. held its first formal meeting.
+Eighteen months later, the loan from Rural Electrification Administration came through, and PRTC, Inc. held its first formal meeting.
 Founding Officers, Directors and Attorney were:

 Robert G. Padgett, President